jmmnn/ICT4SD.github.io/_posts/2016-09-24-Project_Tools4CLEWS.markdown

 date:       2016-09-24 12:00:00
 author:     "Jorge Martinez Navarrete, UN-OICT Analytics"
 goal:		13
+partners:   "Rutgers University, InfoSeeking Lab"
 ---
 Project Objective
 ------------

 This project aims to promote the design of software tools for modelling and simulation of scenarios to see the interactions between climate-change, land usage, and water usage overtime to assist policy planners.

 References